abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 In-template expressions are very convenient, but they are meant for simple operations.
 Putting too much logic in your templates can make them bloated and hard to maintain.

 - For complex logic that includes reactive data, it is recommended to use a computed property.

+> **Notes**:
+>
+> - Instead of a computed property, we can define the same function as a method.
+For the end result, the two approaches are indeed exactly the same.
+However, the difference is that computed properties are cached based on their reactive dependencies.
+A computed property will only re-evaluate when some of its reactive dependencies have changed.
-- > **Note**: Vue re-execute any method that you're using anywhere in your `HTML` code (between `{{}}` or with the `bind` or with the HTML-on-events) whenever anything on the screen changes(re-render), even if the method is not using the changed-value, as Vue doesn't know if this method change the value or not
+> - Vue re-execute any method that you're using anywhere in your `HTML` code (between `{{}}` or with the `bind` or with the HTML-on-events) whenever anything on the screen changes(re-render), even if the method is not using the changed-value, as Vue doesn't know if this method change the value or not
-  - > That's why **methods** aren't the best solution for computing some dynamically calculated value.
+> - That's why **methods** aren't the best solution for computing some dynamically calculated value.

 - Also for expensive logic we use computed-property as it caches the function so that it won't be created each time **UNLESS THE VARIABLES INSIDE IT CHANGED**

 - It's used when you have dependent data (Vue is aware of the dependencies in the `computed property/function`)
   - Use it for outputting data, as it only re calculate tne function if any dependency inside it changed
 - it has to `return` a value
 - It prevents us from writing **Imperative code**
+- It should be side-effect free
+  - don't make async requests or mutate the DOM inside a computed property!
+Think of a computed property as declaratively describing how to derive a value based on other values -
+  - its only responsibility should be computing and returning that value
+  - we can perform side effects in reaction to state changes with [watchers](#watchers).
 - in `HTML`, it's used in `{{}}` or in `v-for` like normal properties and not in the place of **methods**

 ```js